902.15 designing a traffic signal

 Support.
 Concrete and preformed pull boxes are shown on Standard Plan 902.20 and are defined in the standard specifications.
 The type of pull box to be used is specified on the plans and on the D-37A sheet.

 Guidance.
 It is desirable to locate a pull box out of the travelway of vehicles.
 When a pull box is located in the travelway, auxiliary lanes or shoulders, a concrete pull box is specified.
 When a pull box is located outside the shoulder, behind curb or guardrail, or in non-mountable islands, a preformed pull box is specified.
 In impervious soil, a pull box with a concrete bottom (Type II drain) is used with a 2 in. pipe drain to an adjacent ditch, slope, or drain structure.
 Both concrete and preformed pull boxes can be installed with Type II drains.
-Three types of Type II drains can be used depending on the adjacent drainage features.
+One of three types of Type II drains can be used depending on the adjacent drainage features.
 Type A is used where there are no adjacent drainage features.
 Type B is used where the pull box is adjacent to a ditch or slope.
 Type C is used where the pull box is adjacent to a storm sewer.
 The elevation of the controller must be higher than the elevation of any pull box in the conduit run.

 Standard.
 Regardless of the type of soil, if the intersection is adjacent to any ditch, slope, or drainage structure, at least one pull box in the conduit system shall have a Type II drain into the adjacent drainage feature.
 Pull boxes, controllers and other signal appurtenances are not installed in drainage ditches.